Rejection-free quantum Monte Carlo in continuous time from transition path sampling: Introduction

 \section{Introduction}

 Statistical mechanics has facilitated the study of many-body systems through Monte Carlo sampling for several decades.
 Originally developed for classical Hamiltonians, classical Monte Carlo methods allow the sampling of the Boltzmann distribution by proposing updates to a configuration together with a criterion, such as Metropolis \cite{Metropolis1953, Hastings1970} or Glauber \cite{Glauber1963}, to accept or reject the changes.
-At the same time, Monte Carlo sampling can be generalized to study the Boltzmann distribution of quantum many-body Hamiltonians \cite{Sandvik2019}.
+At the same time, Monte Carlo sampling can be generalised to study the Boltzmann distribution of quantum many-body Hamiltonians \cite{Sandvik2019}.
 However, a complication here is that the weights of the configurations require the evolution to be computed in imaginary time.

-A standard approach is to split the imaginary-time evolution of the quantum partition sum into discrete timesteps, giving rise to ``trajectories'' of configurations in discretized imaginary-time, where the weightings of the trajectories can be estimated for small timesteps through a Trotter-Suzuki decomposition \cite{Suzuki1977, Hirsch1982}.
-This procedure can be made exact by considering a {\em continuous-time} expansion instead, in terms of a perturbative expansion of the Boltzmann exponential in the interaction picture and to all orders, yielding a sum over classical trajectories in continuous-time \cite{Beard1996, Prokofev1998, Rubtsov2005, Gull2011}.
+A standard approach is to split the imaginary-time evolution of the quantum partition sum into discrete time steps, giving rise to ``trajectories'' of configurations in discretised imaginary-time, where the weightings of the trajectories can be estimated for small time steps through a Trotter-Suzuki decomposition \cite{Suzuki1977, Hirsch1982}.
+This procedure can be made exact by considering a {\em continuous-time} expansion instead, in terms of a perturbative expansion of the Boltzmann exponential in the interaction picture and to all orders, yielding a sum over classical trajectories in continuous time \cite{Beard1996, Prokofev1998, Rubtsov2005, Gull2011}.
 In either of these approaches, there is added complexity in relation to the classical case, as imaginary-time trajectories have to be sampled by making changes to the temporal degrees of freedom in addition to the spatial ones \footnote{ Another approach worth mentioning is the stochastic series expansion (e.g. Refs.~\cite{Handscomb1964, Sandvik1991, Sandvik1992, Syljuaasen2002, Sandvik2019}), which instead utilises the Taylor expansion of the exponential in order to obtain strings of operators.
 While this does not require the consideration of imaginary time, there is still an added complexity in the length of the strings of operators. }.